BitShares-Committee/proposals/160208_feeschedule.md

    Furthermore, the costs associated with that operation are rather low because only account ids, asset ids and an amount are involved.
 Optional memos can be set a higher fee.
-The transfer operation is considered a *core* functionality of BitShares and its used should be incentivized.
+The transfer operation is considered a *core* functionality of BitShares and uses of it should be incentivized.
 This way, we can even attract more businesses that are looking for micropayment solutions.

 2. Another *core* functionality and major *value proposition* is the decentralized exchange (DEX) which is associated with a different set of feed.